-Tip: Use unrefined, organic carrier oils.
+- It’s best to use unrefined, organic carrier oils.

 Speaking of purity, I need to mention the importance of good-quality essential oils.

-These days, you can find essential oils for cheap at drug stores and big box store, but beware…
+These days, you can find essential oils cheap at drug stores and big box store, but beware…

 Who Has the Best Essential Oils?